Rational function approximation with normalized positive denominators: Rational Bernstein Denominator Algorithm

-Taking $\mathcal{L}$ as the linearized or reweighted residuals has the advantage of being a standard quadratic programming problem and can be solved using regular solvers.
-However, numerically, this formulation often results in worse fits than minimizing the nonlinear residuals directly.
-In this case, this problem becomes nonlinear in terms of $w$.
+The reweighted residuals have the advantage of being a standard quadratic programming problem, even with the regularization term.
+However, this formulation often results in worse fits than minimizing the nonlinear residuals directly.

 We propose the following iterative scheme to solve for the nonlinear case (and can be applied to the linearized and reweighted cases).
 Let $(a^t, w^t)$ be the value of $(a, w)$ at iteration $t$.
 For the next iteration, we use the scheme proposed by Chok and Vasil \cite{james_vasil}